EricaAndreose/florentiaIllustrata_code/README.md

 This folder contains a Python script for merging and standardizing land parcel data from the original dataset.
 The process involves:

-1. Merging CSV Files: "*Tabella 1.
+**1. Merging CSV Files**: "*Tabella 1.
 Gli Appezzamenti*" (land parcels) and "*Tabella 2.
 I Proprietari*" (owners) are combined using the "*ID Appezzamento*" column to create "*appezzamenti_proprietari*", which is stored in the PostgreSQL database at I Tatti.
-2. Linking Geometry Data: The "*parcellizzazione_fondiaria*" table (which contains WKT geometry) is connected to "*appezzamenti_proprietari*" using parcel identifiers.
+**2. Linking Geometry Data**: The "*parcellizzazione_fondiaria*" table (which contains WKT geometry) is connected to "*appezzamenti_proprietari*" using parcel identifiers.
 However, inconsistencies in parcel numbering required data cleaning.
-3. Cleaning and Standardization: A new column ("*belli_id*") was added to "*parcellizzazione_fondiaria*" to store the standardized parcel identifiers, ensuring correct mapping to "*ID Appezzamento*."
+**3. Cleaning and Standardization**: A new column ("*belli_id*") was added to "*parcellizzazione_fondiaria*" to store the standardized parcel identifiers, ensuring correct mapping to "*ID Appezzamento*."
 This allows accurate integration of spatial and descriptive data.
-4. Database Integration: The cleaned and structured tables are now part of the PostgreSQL database and serve as a foundation for the Florentia Illustrata ResearchSpace instance, where users can visualize parcel data and retrieve ownership details.
+**4. Database Integration**: The cleaned and structured tables are now part of the PostgreSQL database and serve as a foundation for the Florentia Illustrata ResearchSpace instance, where users can visualize parcel data and retrieve ownership details.

 ![Column from parcellizzazione_fondiaria (4)](https://github.com/user-attachments/assets/97fcaf5a-3ea3-49e5-b114-e2eeae07b4f7)